openreferral/specification/docs/initiative/index.md

 * We can develop a web-based exchange format that is **broadly applicable** (covers most of the critical information in most of the cases), **usable** by various stakeholders in various contexts (reasonable to adopt), and **interoperable** with other standards (such as the AIRS XSD, W3C civic services schema, HL7’s FHIR, etc). _We have validated this hypothesis :)_
 * If we adopt a standard format for describing a common core set of directory data, the **cost of developing and re-deploying new tools and websites will decrease**, while **the number and quality of such tools and sites will increase**. _We have validated this hypothesis :)_
 * “Open data systems” can **increase distributed usage**, which will yield an **increase in user-submitted feedback on data quality**, which will then yield **a decrease in the cost of maintaining data quality**. _Our pilot projects are working to validate this hypothesis._
-* If an I&R system becomes the ‘open hub’ of a referral ecosystem, **it can exponentially increase the distributed use of its resource data**, while increasing its business opportunities to generate revenue for _guaranteed levels of service and value-adding features _associated with this data.
+* When an information system evolves into the ‘open data hub’ of a referral ecosystem, **it can exponentially increase the distributed use of its resource data**, while increasing its business opportunities to generate revenue for _guaranteed levels of service and value-adding features_ associated with this data.
 For instance, metadata about the distributed use of resource data can be collected, analyzed and made available as business intelligence in exchange for revenue from funders, researchers, and governments. _Our pilot projects are working to validate this hypothesis._
 * **Organizations that maintain information about overlapping sets of services can cooperate by exchanging data and coordinating activities in mutually-beneficial ways**, decreasing the costs of data maintenance and increasing the quality of available data. _Our pilot projects are working to validate this hypothesis._